Lisburn

-Lisburn (/ˈlɪzbɜːrn, ˈlɪsbɜːrn/ LIZ-burn-,_-LISS-burn; Lios na gCearrbhach /ga/) is a city in Northern Ireland.
+Lisburn (/ˈlɪzbɜːrn, ˈlɪsbɜːrn/ LIZ-burn-,_-LISS-burn) is a cathedral city in Northern Ireland.
 It is 8 mi southwest of Belfast city centre, on the River Lagan, which forms the boundary between County Antrim and County Down.
 First laid out in the 17th century by English and Welsh settlers, with the arrival of French Huguenots in the 18th century, the town developed as a global centre of the linen industry.

-In 2002, as part of Queen Elizabeth's Golden Jubilee celebrations, the predominantly unionist borough was granted city status alongside the largely nationalist town of Newry.
-With a population of 45,370 in the 2011 Census, Lisburn was the third-largest city in Northern Ireland.
-In the 2016 reform of local government in Northern Ireland Lisburn was joined with the greater part of Castlereagh to form the Lisburn City and Castlereagh District.
+In 2002, as part of Elizabeth II's Golden Jubilee celebrations, the predominantly unionist borough was granted city status alongside the largely nationalist town of Newry.
+With a population of 51,447 in the 2021 Census, Lisburn was the third-largest city in Northern Ireland.
+In the 2016 reform of local government in Northern Ireland Lisburn was joined with the greater part of Castlereagh to form Lisburn and Castlereagh.

 Name

 The town was originally known as Lisnagarvy (also spelt Lisnagarvey or Lisnagarvagh) after the townland in which it formed.
 This is derived from Irish Lios na gCearrbhach 'ringfort of the gamesters/gamblers'.

 In the records, the name Lisburn appears to supersede Lisnagarvey around 1662.
 One theory is that it comes from the Irish lios ('ringfort') and the Scots burn ('stream').
 Some speculate that -burn refers to the burning of the town during the Irish Rebellion of 1641, but there is evidence of earlier use.
 An English soldier later recalled the rebels having entered the town of Lisnagarvy at "a place called Louzy Barne".
 In the town's early days, there were possibly two ringforts: Lisnagarvy to the north and Lisburn to the south, and the latter may simply have been easier for the English settlers to pronounce.